interviewnotes/interviewnotes.github.io/algos/anagrams.md

 ## Anagrams

-### Problem Statement
 Two strings are anagrams if they have the same count of every character.
-Example: "siri" and "iris" are anagrams, "whether" and "weather" are not.
+Example: "siri" and "iris" are anagrams, "whether" and "weather" are not (they are homophones).

 ### API
 ```java